 So, I did what I have to do and FB messaged him for an interview, not expecting someone as busy as him would reply so quickly.
 Well, I was wrong.

 Without further delay, here is the interview.
 I hope you guys will learn something from this down-to-earth, awesome young designer.
 I know I did.

 How old were you when you first started your entrepreneurial journey?

-I started developing games in high school (15), and made my first dollar off a game in first year university (18).
+I started developing games in high school (15) and made my first dollar off a game in my first year in university (18).